File Mechanics Lien Release | Lien Discharge | Satisfaction of Lien

-Finish your Release of Lien or Lien Waiver in less than 10 minutes:
+Finish your Release of Lien or Final Lien Waiver in less than 10 minutes:

 To complete your mechanics lien discharge, just answer a few questions, like:

-A release of lien (also known as a mechanics lien discharge or lien waiver) generally means that you've been paid, or the lien dispute has otherwise been resolved.
+A release of lien (also known as a mechanics lien release, discharge or final lien waiver) generally means that you've been paid, or the construction lien dispute has otherwise been resolved.
 Here are some reasons for completing your LienItNow mechanics lien discharge:

-- As a condition of payment, the lien usually must be discharged.
+- As a condition of payment, the construction lien usually must be discharged.

 - The faster you discharge your lien, the faster you'll receive the payment.